paglobal/augmented-tabflow/README.md

 - add two-finger swipe to switch windows
 - display other windows in vertical view
-- open side-panel in any new windows we create or move to
+- open side-panel in any new windows we create or move to -
+- use popups with `Ctrl + T` and `Alt + L` on fullscreen

 ### Less Urgent

+- report possible bug with menu navigation in shoelace (up and down arrow navigation)
 - experiment with focusing the last active element on a page after activating the page
 - load all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
 - add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group`)